orgTestCodacy11KRepos110MB/repo-4638-prepo-monorepo/apps/smart-contracts/core/README.md

 ### Configuration

-Edit `hardhat.config.ts` to setup connections to different networks.
-Add your Infura API key and mnemonic to `.env`
+- Edit `hardhat.config.ts` to setup connections to different networks
+- Add your Infura API key and mnemonic to `.env`

+## Deploy

 ### Deploy Locally